GreenFlag31/snackbar-library/README.md

 # Ready-to-use animations keyframes

 This library comes with predefined and ready-to-use animations keyframes.
 Just fill in the `name`, `duration` and `easing function` (more info on the `animation CSS shorthand` [here](https://developer.mozilla.org/en-US/docs/Web/CSS/animation)).
-Those animations are _position agnostic_, ie. there are adaptable to any positioning.
+Those animations are _position agnostic_, ie. they are adaptable to any positioning.
 Of course, you can create your own keyframes too.

 ```
 /* Recommended: 0.3s ease-out */